 Arrival to Denali National Park: The Camp Denali Difference

-Important Note: This review details the standard entry into Denali National Park—by bus—however the park road is currently closed and special fly-in operations are in effect for Camp Denali guests.
-Read details of fly-in operations and timeline for return to bus-based travel in the Denali Park Road Closure section of How to Visit Denali National Park.
+Important Note: This review details the standard entry into Denali National Park—by bus—however the park road is currently closed at mile 43 and special fly-in operations are in effect for Camp Denali guests.
+Read details of fly-in operations and timeline for return to bus-based arrival and departure in the Denali Park Road Closure section of How to Visit Denali National Park.

 Our journey began with an overnight in Anchorage where we stayed downtown, in close proximity to our early-morning transfer.
 We boarded the coach at 6:30am and departed promptly at 6:45am.
 Our driver, perhaps jokingly, mentioned that since it was so early she would not be talking much.
 She then proceeded to amuse us with entertaining tales of her life in Alaska and educate us about Anchorage and the surrounding region for the next several hours.
 The coach made a quick stop in Talkeetna before arriving at the Denali Train Depot at the entrance to Denali National Park promptly at 12:00 noon.
 This allowed enough time to grab some sandwiches from the Black Bear Coffee and Food Truck and explore the Denali National Park visitor center before we boarded the Camp Denali bus at 1:00pm.
 There is also the Merino Café cafeteria-style food if travelers prefer a hot meal.